 Safety is paramount when testing large structures.
 Huge amounts of energy can be stored in a test specimen when applying load and pressure.
 Robust and redundant safety systems are required to manage the energy release if the test specimen fails.

-The second line of defense is to install safety barriers that isolate the testing system from personnel and other equipment.
+The second line of defence is to install safety barriers that isolate the testing system from personnel and other equipment.
 Concrete and steel are used liberally to construct these barriers.
-In some cases, sacrificial components are installed to absorb the energy released when a specimen is expected to fail.
+In some cases, sacrificial components are installed when a specimen is expected to fail to absorb the energy released.

-The last line of defense is personal protective equipment, but we design our tests so that we are not relying on these measures to keep people safe.
+The last line of defence is personal protective equipment, but we design our tests so that we are not relying on these measures to keep people safe.

 Every test is assigned a responsible Professional Engineer that reviews all equipment designs, testing equipment and procedures.
 A Project Hazard Management Form is reviewed by an independent Professional Engineer prior to test execution.
 Any staff, clients or contractors working on or observing a test are required to review and sign the Project Hazard Management Form.

-For all tests we use instrumentation systems that have traceable calibration records.
+We use instrumentation systems that have traceable calibration records for all tests.
 We perform most of these calibrations in house to ensure quality and consistency.

-We use advanced measurement techniques such as Visual Image Correlation and laser scanning to monitor test specimen response throughout the tests.
+We use advanced measurement techniques, such as visual image correlation and laser scanning, to monitor test specimen response throughout testing.
 Tests can include hundreds of data channels recorded hundreds of times per second.

 Many other temporary testing systems are also designed and constructed, sometimes for just one test.
 These set ups take advantage of:

-- Large inventory of pumps, valves, piping, hydraulic rams, structural components and instrumentation
+- A large inventory of pumps, valves, piping, hydraulic rams, structural components and instrumentation;

-- Various adapters to mount different types of specimens and equipment in load frames and pressure vessels
+- Various adapters to mount different types of specimens and equipment in load frames and pressure vessels; and

-Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) are commonly used when designing new testing systems.
+FEA and computational fluid dynamics (CFD) are commonly used when designing new testing systems.
 All load carrying components are reviewed to ensure there is sufficient load capacity.
 Dynamic stability of the test setup is also considered.
-Failure modes and magnitudes of energy release are modeled and used to design appropriate safety systems.
+Failure modes and magnitudes of energy release are modelled and used to design appropriate safety systems.